jihyungy/academic-kickstart/content/home/demo.md

  css_class = ""
 +++

-Welcome to the **TASR group**

-Our research group focuses on understanding & managing the thermal impact of *e*-mobility solutions.
+Our research group is focused on understanding & managing the thermal impact of *e*-mobility solutions.

-We utilize computational models and real-world sensors to optimize and enhance energy system durability and performance.